 Secular psychology is a band-aid solution to a terminal illness.
-Only the salvation of Christ can cure what ails the soul.
+The band-aid serves a purpose and is helpful for a time, but only the salvation of Christ and the work of the Holy Spirit can cure what truly ails the soul.
 A counselor who is led by Jesus can use the Bible alone, the Bible and psychological literature, or psychology alone to help a client.
 The key ingredient is Jesus.
 He is the healer.
 He is the medicine for all of life’s trials and troubles (Psalm 103:3).

-There is no perfect counselor.
+There is no perfect Christian counselor or Christian therapist.
 Counselors are human and are therefore sinners.
 To help choose Christian or biblical counselors, these questions are helpful: Do they listen well?
 Do they know how to empathize?
 Do they understand how the Bible applies to a situation?
 Do they give both positive and critical feedback?
 The counselee should feel the counselor is “for” him or her, in the sense of being an ally against a problem.

-By helping a counselee understand Scripture, how it is applied, and how the human mind works, a Christian counselor can provide guidance for growth.
 Small support groups of positive, safe, biblically wise people are also helpful for growth; of course, participating in a support group requires honesty and vulnerability.
-A humble surrender to the Lord and time seeking Him is the central piece of the puzzle.
+A humble surrender to the Lord and time spent seeking Him are central to healing.
 Study the Word personally and pray, because only the Holy Spirit can produce spiritual fruit (Galatians 5:22-23).
 On the road to recovery, keep your eyes on Jesus and keep moving toward the end of the race (2 Timothy 4:7; Hebrews 12:1).